bpfverif/agni/README.md

     `Note`: Becase we are restricting the synthesized program lengths to 1, the columns for `Prog Len 2` and `Prog Len 3` will always be populated with 0.
+Also, there is a typo in Fig. 5(a) in our paper for kernel version 5.10-rc1; it should have 71 sro violations and not 65 (this will be corrected in camera ready version).

 Each row in Fig 5(a), and Fig. 5(b) can be similarly verified by checking the output of each instances of the